ClockworkNet/trac-github-tools/README.md

 Github aggressively limits content creation via API when the content creates notifications [https://developer.github.com/guides/best-practices-for-integrators/#dealing-with-abuse-rate-limits].
 As a workaround, the import will wait one second between requests.

 Issue creation is limited if you don't have push access to repos.
-Push access is required to set Assignee, labels, and milestone via the API.
+Push access is required to set assignee, labels, and milestone via the API.
 Be very sure you know what repo you are using before loading a bunch of issues.